 After setting Read/Load, Mode, and BCD in each counter as outlined above, next set the desired count value.
-(In some Modes, counting is started immediately after the count value has been written).
+(In some Modes, the count value is set first.
+In next clock, loading is performed, then counting starts.)
 This count value setting must conform with the Read/Load format set in advance.
-Note that the internal counters are reset to OOOOH during control word setting.
-The counter value (OOOOH) can't be read.
+Note that the internal counters are reset to QOOOH during control word setting.
+The counter value (QOOOH) can't be read.